Kaycee Uranium Project, Wyoming

 Spur Zone Drill Results

-• Hole SR23-024 (0.109% eU3O8 over 4.0 feet for a GT of 0.436) identified a new extension to the mineralization trending south toward the Saddle Zone, located approximately 2 miles away;
+- Hole SR23-024 returned 0.109% eU₃O₈ over 4 feet (GT 0.436), marking a new southern extension trending toward the Saddle Zone, approximately 2 miles away.

-• Holes SR24-031 (GT of 0.632) and SR24-040 (GT of 0.585) extended this trend by over 1,000 feet, which remains open along trend to the south.
+- Holes SR24-031 (GT 0.632) and SR24-040 (GT 0.585) extended this trend by more than 1,000 feet, which remains open to the south.

 NI 43-101 Technical Report